cechrist/cardoon/doc/analysis_library.rst

 to an interactive shell if the ``shell`` global variable is set to ``True``.

+The following parameters can be swept:

+  * Any device parameter of ``float`` type (device name must be specified in this case)

+  * Global temperature (no device specified)

 Convergence parameters for the Newton method are controlled using the global variables in ``.options``.